Ronzxy/Dockerfiles/redis/README.md

 # Redis

-Build and create an nginx docker image from the alpine edge.
+Build and create redis docker image from the alpine edge.

 ### Build
 ```shell